The U.S. Environmental Protection Agency requires wastewater treatment plants to bring BOD within limits before

-Oxygen demand is an important parameter for determining the amount of organic pollution in water.
+Chemical Oxygen Demand is an important parameter for determining the amount of organic pollution in water.
 Testing oxygen demand has its widest application in measuring waste loadings of treatment plants and in evaluating treatment efficiency.
 BOD is a definitive indicator of required treatment in wastewater, and estimating BOD is an important part of wastewater treatment process control.
 High influent BOD requires extensive treatment to provide the oxygen necessary to break down the water's organic contents.

 Left untreated or partially treated, discharged water contains effluent organics that compete with downstream organisms for oxygen.
 This oxygen demand can kill or inhibit life downstream of the discharge area.

 U.S. EPA requires wastewater treatment plants to bring BOD within limits before discharging treated wastewater, and accurate test results must be recorded for regulatory reporting.
 Failure to do so is a violation of federal law that can lead to extensive fines.
 Thus, measuring BOD in treated water is an important part of the monitoring process.
 In addition, plants that treat wastewater from commercial operations measure the oxygen demand of waste as it comes to the facility to determine how much the commercial customer must pay in fees to have its waste treated.